ginolhac/chip-seq/docs/mapping.md

 ## paleomix, Next-Generation Sequencing wrapper

-this framework is open-source and available at [GitHub](https://github.com/MikkelSchubert/paleomix) and wrap all steps from `fastq` to `bam` files.
+this framework is open-source and available on [GitHub](https://github.com/MikkelSchubert/paleomix) and wraps all steps from `fastq` to `bam` files.
 Actually, this tool can do much more but the rest is out of scope.
 Its major drawback is that it is dedicated to one machine.
 For clusters, you are then limited to one node since memory are not shared by default.
+Actually, not entirely true since independent tasks can be spawn on a separate machine.
 Full documentation available [here](http://paleomix.readthedocs.io/en/latest/)